Verdict: The majority of lactic acid (but not all) is vegan.

 If you’re buying lactic acid itself, it’s usually really easy to tell if it’s vegan or not because the product will state the sugar used in the fermentation process.

-For example, this top seller on Amazon makes it clear in the product description that it’s made using “natural corn starch”:
+For example, this top seller of lactic acid on Amazon makes it clear in the product description that it’s made using “natural corn starch”:

 You can buy it in 2 main forms: lactic acid powder or as a solution.